Elizabeth Fusco was still grieving her oldest sister’s death when she got another call this week. Her oldest brother had died, too.

 All hospitalized family members were at a medical center in New Jersey except Carmine, who was in Pennsylvania when he died, Paradiso Fodera said.

 Grace Fusco’s oldest daughter, Rita Fusco-Jackson, died Friday, and shortly afterward, the family learned she had coronavirus.
 Carmine Fusco died just before his mother Wednesday, The Times said.

 The US death toll has grown to 193 people, and states are ordering more shutdowns.
 As of Thursday evening, New Jersey had nine deaths from the virus and at least 742 people infected.

 The number of reported coronavirus cases in the United States has jumped daily, pushing health care officials and political leaders to take steps to keep the pandemic from overwhelming the system.

 “We’re talking about potentially 12 or 18 months of this,” said Dr. Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota.

-Two major factors are fueling this pandemic: people with no symptoms easily spreading the virus and problems with testing in the United States.
+Two major factors are fueling this pandemic: the fact that people with no symptoms can easily spread the virus, and problems with testing in the United States.

 Experts are urging everyone – even those who don’t feel sick – to stay at least 6 feet away from others and avoid social gatherings.